 Christina joined Watsi on January 9th, 2019.
-Five months ago, Christina became the 5107th member to automatically support a new Watsi patient every month.
-Since then, 273 more people have become monthly donors!
-Christina's most recent donation supported Gideon, a boy from Kenya, to fund hernia surgery.
+Seven months ago, Christina became the 5107th member to automatically support a new Watsi patient every month.
+Since then, 428 more people have become monthly donors!
+Christina's most recent donation supported Lily, a young girl from Tanzania, to fund knee surgery.

 Gideon is a young boy from Kenya.
 For some time, Gideon has had an inguinal hernia.
 This hernia causes him pain and discomfort.
 Fortunately, on August 7, he will undergo repair surgery at our medical partner's care center.
 Our medical partner, African Mission Healthcare Foundation, is requesting $423 to fund Gideon's surgery.
 Once completed, this procedure will hopefully allow him to live more comfortably.
 “Kindly assist my son get treatment,” says Gideon’s mother.

 Somalai is a 26-year-old clothing seller from Cambodia.
 In his free time he likes to play soccer and volleyball, listen to music, and go for walks with friends.
 In April 2019, Somalai was involved in a motorcycle accident that dislocated his left hip, and fractured both his right wrist and knee.
 He is unable to walk, and has constant pain in his left hip.
 Fortunately, surgeons at our medical partner, Children's Surgical Centre, can help.
 On July 3, Somalai will undergo a fracture repair procedure, which will cost $430.
 Treatment will allow Somalai to move and walk without any pain or difficulty.
 He says, "I hope that I am able to go back to work and will no longer have any difficulty walking."